 Low Fire Hazard Configurations.
 Although fences made of noncombustible materials such as stone, brick, or steel were not included in this study, they can be classified as low fire hazard.
 They do not burn on their own and have been shown to provide protection against radiant heat.
-However, any fence in contact with the ground can trap and accumulate windblown debris along their length.
+However, any fence can trap and accumulate windblown debris along their length.
 If not removed, combustible materials at the base of even noncombustible fences could potentially allow fire to spread.